meditatingCybermind/meditatingCybermind.github.io/homebrew.md

 note (
 # Focus Pool
-You have a focus point pool equal to the number of focus spells you are able to use, to a maximum of 3.
+You have a focus pool equal to the number of focus spells you know, to a maximum of 3.
 )
+-
 ## General Spellcasting Changes
 ### Spell slots
 New terms: **"Base Minimum"** and **"Base Maximum"**.
 The Base Minimum is the lowest number of spells a character has per spell level, and the Base Maximum is the highest.
 Under normal rules, a Wizard has 2 as their base minimum, and 3 at their base maximum -- Plus one depending on their school.
 The following changes use these terms to define across the board changes of that style.